qualisign/optipulse.github.io/whitepaper.md

 Mesh Market takes this concept to the next level and seeks to decentralize all resources (insofar as that's possible).

 The original goal of this app was to develop OptiPulse unique potential for revolutionizing the mesh/ad-hoc networking market with its Light Grid technology.
-While the mesh-networking userbase is presently miniscule compared to that of conventional, centrally serviced connections (usually provided by one of only a few differnet ISP's), meshes offer many advantages over heterogeneous networks, making them the ideal network topology for future networks needing to prioritize scalability.
+Bandwidth, via mesh-networking, is the first resource that Mesh Market aims to decentralize - though by no means the last.While the mesh-networking userbase is presently miniscule compared to that of conventional, centrally serviced connections (usually provided by one of only a few differnet ISP's), meshes offer many advantages over heterogeneous networks, making them the ideal network topology for future networks needing to prioritize scalability.
 There are many articles/papers weighing these advantages, so the discussion here will be brief:

-### Advantages<a id="sec-2-2-1" name="sec-2-2-1"></a>
+### Advantages<a id="sec-2-3-1" name="sec-2-3-1"></a>

 1. Scalability: